-Vitiligo is a skin condition in which there is a loss of brown color (pigment) from areas of skin, resulting in irregular white patches that feel like normal skin.
+Vitiligo is a skin condition in which there is a loss of color (pigment) from areas of skin.
+This results in uneven white patches that have no pigment, but the skin feels normal.

-Vitiligo most often affects the face, elbows and knees, hands and feet, and genitals.
+Vitiligo most often affects the face, elbows and knees, back of the hands and feet, and genitals.
 It affects both sides of the body equally.

 Vitiligo is more noticeable in darker-skinned people because of the contrast of white patches against dark skin.

 No other skin changes occur.